New Grad RN Residency Program

 - An easy-to-use web portal and supportive self-care/debriefing groups

-- You must be a graduate from a BSN or Master's level practice program, accredited by the National League for Nursing Accrediting Commission (NLNAC) or Commission on Collegiate Nursing Education (CCNE).
-Your graduation dates must fall between December 31, 2017 and December 31, 2018.
+- You must be a graduate from a BSN or master's-level practice program, accredited by the National League for Nursing Accrediting Commission (NLNAC) or Commission on Collegiate Nursing Education (CCNE).

 - Graduates from online nursing programs are not accepted.

-- Two (2) signed reference letters from the School of Nursing Clinical Faculty and/or Preceptor on a school and/or hospital letterhead.
+- Two reference letters signed either “wet” signature or electronic from the School of Nursing Clinical Faculty and /or Preceptor.

 - Most recent unofficial transcripts.

-- Willingness to commit to a one-year Residency Program without interruption.
+- Willingness to commit to the Residency Program without interruption for a (minimum of 18 weeks).

 Download our New Graduate RN Residency FAQs (PDF) to review common questions and issues that may arise during the application process.